California Public Records Act (CPRA)

 Common Requests

 Submitting a CPRA request to obtain these forms is unnecessary.
-To promote compliance and increase government transparency, Form 700 Statement of Economic Interest (SEI) for many state and local officials can be accessed through the Form 700 Search Portal.
+To promote compliance and increase government transparency, Form 700 Statement of Economic Interest (SEI) for many state and local officials can be accessed through the FPPC's Form 700 Search.

-To request a Form 700 not found on our website, you may email press@fppc.ca.gov.
+To request a Form 700 not found on our website, please email Press@fppc.ca.gov.

-To request a Form 462, you may email Form462@fppc.ca.gov.
+To request a Form 462, please email Form462@fppc.ca.gov.

 The Act specifies when and where candidates and committees must file campaign statements.
 However, these statements are not filed with the FPPC.
-To see where certain filings are maintained, please review the FPPC Forms page.
+To see where certain filings are maintained, please review All FPPC Forms.
 You should contact the appropriate filing office if you wish to obtain copies of campaign statements.